Last updated on February 10, 2026

 Farm // Market | Illustration by Victor Adame Minguez

 You always have options to minimize your cost when it comes to buying booster boxes.
 You can pay for convenience or availability, but Magic is an expensive enough hobby as it is.
-Use online stores, your local communities, vendors at large events, and even local marketplaces to get good deals on all the packs you need for speculating, drafting, or playing with friends.
+Use online stores, your local communities, vendors at large events, and local marketplaces to get good deals on all the boxes you need for speculating, improving at Sealed, or playing with friends.

-You should also understand what you want out of your set and how that directly effects the price you’ll pay.
+Keep in mind what you want out of your set and how that directly affects the price you’ll pay.
 The more you explore your options, the more avenues you’ll find to lower costs.
 Every box you buy at a discount is part of the way towards the next draft!

 The Draftsim blog has tons of resources for buying Magic boxes, cards, or accessories.
-Be sure to leave a comment down below with the best deal you’ve ever snagged on a box!
-I’m curious if anyone can beat $70 for a Standard legal set.
+Be sure to leave a comment with the best deal you’ve ever snagged on a box!
+I’m curious if anyone can beat $100 for a play booster box.

 Note: this post contains affiliate links.
 If you use these links to make a purchase, you’ll help Draftsim continue to provide awesome free articles and apps.